-Automapping is an advanced tool to automatically search certain combinations of tiles across layers in a map and to replace these parts by other combination.
-This allows the user to draw structures with a minimum of time spent and the Automapping will be able to generate a rather complex scenario, which would need lots more time if manually crafted.
+Automapping is an advanced tool to automatically search certain combinations of tiles across layers in a map and to replace these parts with another combination.
+This allows the user to draw structures quickly and Automapping will generate a complex scenario from them, which would have taken much more time if manually crafted.

 - Working speed - you need less time to setup a map.

 - Less errors - the main reason is to reduce the error rate.
-If you have setup the rules properly, there is no hidden error.
+If you have setup the rules properly, there are no hidden errors.

 Setting it Up¶

-The Automapping feature is looking for a text file called ‘rules.txt’ in the folder where the current map is located.
+The Automapping feature looks for a text file called ‘rules.txt’ in the folder where the current map is located.
 Each line in this text file is either

 - a path to a rulefile